 The internship mentor will provide a written evaluation of the student's performance.
 This assessment will be done using a 5 point Likert scale.
-An assessment/evaluation form will be provided for this purpose, and the form will be returned to the DoC in a sealed envelope.
-The internship coordinator will assign a grade not exceeding 25% of the possible marks based on this assessment, and on the student's journal which would detail the tasks assigned to the student and their level of completion.
+An assessment/evaluation form will be provided for this purpose, and the form will

 The student will be evaluated on: